s3cur3/brewerysites/_themes/brewery-base/docs/modern-brewery-theme-documentation.md

 - `[beers]`---display your Beer pages.
 This can be configured with a number of parameters:
     - `columns=`[number of columns]---display the beers in columns (up to 12 columns).
 Defaults to 1.
     - `number=`[max number of beers to display]---limit the number of beers shown.
 Defaults to 100.
-    - `length=`[max excerpt length]---limits the length of the description shown beneath the beers.
+    - `length=`[max excerpt length]---limits the length (in characters) of the description shown beneath the beers.
 A value of 0 means no description will be shown.
 Defaults to 250.
-    - `list`---display as a list only, with no description and no images.
+    - `list`---display as a list of names only, with no description and no images.
     - Example:

             [beers columns=3 number=10 length=100]
+- `[staff]`---just like `[beers]`, this displays your staff members.
+This can be configured with a number of parameters:
+    - `columns=`[number of columns]---display the staff in columns (up to 12 columns).
+Defaults to 1.
+    - `number=`[max number of staff members to display]---limit the number of staff members shown.
+Defaults to 100.
+    - `length=`[max excerpt length]---limits the length (in characters) of the description shown beneath the staff members.
+A value of 0 means no description will be shown.
+Defaults to 250.
+    - `list`---display as a list of names only, with no description and no images.
+    - Example:

+            [staff columns=4 number=4 length=0]
+- `[slider]`---this inserts an image slider into the page.
+It takes one parameter: `category=`[some-category-here].
+The category defines which images will appear (you might have many categories of Slides set up, allowing you to show many different combinations of images in your sliders).
+Note that the category you give must be the category *slug*, not the human-readable name.
+(The "slug" is like a URL: if you have a Category called "My Beer Photos", the slug will typically be "my-beer-photos".)
 - `[visibleatsize]`---makes the content contained within this tag only visible at a particular size (or list of sizes).
 Size options include `lg`, `md`, `sm`, and `xs`.
 For instance:

         [visibleatsize lg md]